-With the arrival of the Westlake Score I blogged about in the previous post, I now have half of those Boardman editions of Westlake's novels (UPDATE: make that seven eighths – follow The Mercenaries and 361 links), and I've managed to purloin pictures of the ones I'm missing.
+With the arrival of the Westlake Score I blogged about in the previous post, I now have half of those Boardman editions of Westlake's novels (UPDATE: make that a clean sweep – follow The Mercenaries, 361 and Pity Him Afterwards links), and I've managed to purloin pictures of the ones I'm missing.
 I'll update this post as and when (or even if) I track down the books I'm missing, but for now, here's an essentially complete gallery of the Donald E. Westlake T.V.
 Boardman first editions.

 The Mercenaries, 1961 (1960 in the US), dustjacket design by Denis McLoughin.
 Note the use of a photograph of a hand; McLoughlin would deploy this photo-collage technique again on a later Westlake novel, The Busy Body.

 Killing Time, 1962 (1961), dustjacket design by Denis McLoughlin.
 This is the most traditionally illustrative of McLoughlin's Westlake jackets, but even here, the unusual placement of the title, with its bright red 'Killing' contrasting against the black and white illustration, and the resultant energy created across the cover, marks the design out.

 361, 1962 (ditto), dustjacket design by Denis McLoughlin.
 Again, the treatment of the title – that huge blue '361' – transforms what might have otherwise been a pedestrian design.
 In fact, the cover owes more to advertising of the period than it does to contemporaneous covers.